 How is Salisbury Academy’s curriculum different from the area public school curriculum?

 The curriculum seeks to develop essential skills consistent with the academy’s mission.
 Salisbury Academy is a Core Knowledge school (Learn more about Core Knowledge at SA).
 The school embraces the Core Knowledge Sequence which includes a hands-on approach to learning, as well as character and moral development.
 The curriculum exceeds state standards, and includes reading, language arts, mathematics, science, social studies, foreign language, art, computer, music, physical education, health, and character development.
 Our students have opportunities to experience lessons taught beyond the classroom through a multitude of off-campus adventures.
 Field trips are a vital way to enhance, enrich, and expand the classroom learning.

 What type of testing do you administer?

-To maximize each child’s achievement and help teachers deliver on-target instruction, Salisbury Academy students in grades 3-8 take the Educational Records Bureau Comprehensive Testing Program, 4th edition (ERB-CTP4 online).
-The CTP-4 is a rigorous test battery designed specifically to serve the needs of high achieving schools that aspire to higher standards.
+To maximize each child’s achievement and help teachers deliver on-target instruction, Salisbury Academy students in grades 3-8 take the Educational Records Bureau Comprehensive Testing Program, 5th edition (ERB-CTP5 online).
+The CTP-5 is a rigorous test battery designed specifically to serve the needs of high achieving schools that aspire to higher standards.
 Students at the strongest independent schools in the country take this assessment.